German passport: Physical appearance

 German passports have, since 1 January 1988, followed the standard European Union passport design, with burgundy red cover and the federal eagle emblazoned in the centre of the front cover.
 On 23 February 2017, Germany unveiled a new passport design to be issued from 1 March 2017.
 The changes included moving from the previous hardcover to a flexible cover, as well as the elimination of the laminated data page in favour of a polycarbonate card.
 The new passport contains new security features and graphics.
-For example, an large depiction of the Brandenburg Gate and the federal eagle is visible under UV light, with some of the lyrics and notation of the national anthem embossed on the reverse of the data page.
+For example, a large depiction of the Brandenburg Gate and the federal eagle is visible under UV light, with some of the lyrics and notation of the national anthem embossed on the reverse of the data page.

 The words Europäische Union (German for "European Union") and Bundesrepublik Deutschland (German for "Federal Republic of Germany") are inscribed above the coat of arms.
 The words Reisepass (German for "travel passport") and "Passport" and Passeport (English and French respectively, printed in a smaller font) appear below.

 German passports are normally 32 pages long; a 48-page version for frequent travellers can be issued on request.